learnedtim/ts-lua-transpiler/README.md

 # ts-lua-transpiler
-my own small utility for turning TS code into Lua code
+me and char4lime's small utility for turning TS code into Lua code

 wip